ETCLabs/sACN/docs/pages/using_dmx_merger.md

 merger.Startup(settings);

 // Mergers can later be destroyed individually.
-// Keep in mind that sacn_deinit() will destroy all mergers automatically. merger.Shutdown();
+// Keep in mind that sacn::Deinit() will destroy all mergers automatically. merger.Shutdown();
 ```
 <!-- CODE_BLOCK_END -->